typefacedesign/document-driven-typedesign/ux/userjourneys.md

 **DC: Why have an Add Fmaily button?
 Why not just say that there is always a empty family, and when Chris clicks 'add font' then 2 thigns happen, a font is added, and a new empty family is created?**

+*DC: 3-way comparisons (or N-way) can work by having them in a line, `x----x----x----x`, so that you fade or slide from one to the next to the next, or see them in a row.**